seanthegeek/seanthegeek.github.io/_posts/2024-10-13-hova-laudon-spouts-false-anti-lgbt-conspiracy-theory-to-justify-evangelical-control-of-public-education.md

 zealot who pushes fearmongering lies about Lesbian, Gay, Bisexual and Transgender (LGBT) people to advance the goal of evangelical christian control of public education.

-![A map of Ohio State School Board District 5](/assets/images/ohio-state-schhool-board-district-5.webp) _Ohio State School Board District 5 includes all or part of Adams, Brown, Clark, Clermont,Clinton, Highland, Jackson, Lawrence, Madison, Pike, Ross, Scioto, and Vinton counties_
+![A map of Ohio State School Board District 5](/assets/images/ohio-state-schhool-board-district-5.webp) _Ohio State School Board District 5 includes all or part of Adams, Brown, Clark, Clermont, Clinton, Gallia, Greene, Highland, Jackson, Lawrence, Madison, Pike, Ross, Scioto, and Vinton counties_

 Mary Binegar's [qualifications](https://marybinegar.com/) include B.S. and Master's degrees in education, over twenty years of experience, and the endorsement of the